About Timber

 The Timber Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Washington County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Timber, Oregon residents are available through the local police department and authorized providers in Washington County.
+Fingerprinting services for Timber, Oregon residents are available through local police (where present) and authorized providers in Washington County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Timber Police Department or Washington County Sheriff's Office for scheduling and fees.

 To register to vote in Timber, Oregon, residents can register online through the Oregon Secretary of State's website, by mail, or in person at the Washington County elections office.
 Oregon requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oregon Secretary of State's voter lookup tool.
 For local municipal elections in Timber, contact the Washington County Clerk's office for schedules and ballot information.

-Property records for Timber, Oregon are maintained by the Washington County Assessor's Office and the Washington County County Clerk.
+Property records for Timber, Oregon are maintained by the Washington County Assessor's Office and the Washington County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Washington County, including parcels in Timber.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Washington County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Washington County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oregon counties provide online property record searches through their county websites.
-For in-person requests, visit the Washington County offices at the county courthouse.
 The Washington County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Timber, Oregon residents are available through both county and state offices.
 The Oregon Health Authority, Center for Health Statistics, located in Portland, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oregon.
 Orders can be placed online, by mail, or in person.
 Locally, the Washington County Clerk's office issues marriage licenses and maintains marriage records for Washington County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.